tomedunn/the-finished-book/_classes/magic-items-and-encounter-balancing/magic-items-and-encounter-balancing.md

 <figure id="fig:encounter-xp-high-magic">
     {% include_relative fig-encounter-xp-high-magic-small.html %}
     {% include_relative fig-encounter-xp-high-magic-large.html %}
-    <figcaption>Figure 3: Shows the percent increase in encounter XP for a PC following a high magic item progression over baseline, as described in the <a href="#tab:high-magic-progression" class="fig-ref">High Magic Progression</a> table for full adventuring days made up of Medium difficulty encounters.</figcaption>
+    <figcaption>Shows the percent increase in encounter XP for a PC following a high magic item progression over baseline, as described in the <a href="#tab:high-magic-progression" class="fig-ref">High Magic Progression</a> table for full adventuring days made up of Medium difficulty encounters.</figcaption>
 </figure>

-This is illustrated in Fig. [3](#fig:encounter-xp-high-magic){: .fig-ref} (above), which shows the encounter XP increase for PCs who gain magic items with the bonuses described in the [High Magic Progression](#tab:high-magic-progression){: .fig-ref} table (below) as they level up.
+This is illustrated in Fig. \figref{fig:encounter-xp-high-magic} (above), which shows the encounter XP increase for PCs who gain magic items with the bonuses described in the [High Magic Progression](#tab:high-magic-progression){: .fig-ref} table (below) as they level up.

 <div class="dataframe center" style="width:750px;">
     <h3 id="tab:high-magic-progression">High Magic Progression</h3>